 MARA don’t give certificates to prove that agents are certified, unlike doctors or other occupations who sometimes are given certificates, so you will have to use the website to check.

-Why Use A Registered MARA Agent?
+Why Use An Australian Registered MARA Agent?

 The migration environment is fluid and ever changing, making Australian migration laws and regulations complex.
+There are many steps required in migrating to Australia from Singapore and it can be complex and time consuming to manage it yourself.

 If you are looking at using a third party to apply for your visa on your behalf, you have the rights to know who is giving you the advice you are paying for.